 - On-demand charter

-Whole aircraft ownership pricing
+Aircraft ownership pricing

 At the highest end of the cost spectrum is outright private jet ownership.
 While this may provide unparalleled freedom, it does come with very significant financial considerations.
-Not only the initial (often multi-million dollar) investment but also many complex and unpredictable overheads, such as crew salaries and training, maintenance, management fees and insurance, to name just a few.
+Not only the initial (often multi-million euro) investment but also many complex and unpredictable overheads, such as crew salaries and training, maintenance, management fees and insurance, to name just a few.

 There are also the variable operating costs associated with each flight, such as fuel, landing fees, catering and other amenities.
 The associated cost of aircraft downtime is another consideration, as all aircraft will require maintenance, sometimes unexpectedly – adding costs and the requirement to source alternative options when you need to fly.

-Fractional ownership pricing
+Shared (fractional) ownership pricing

 Share sizes range from 1/16th (50 hours) to 1/2 (400 hours) with each level giving an Owner a percentage of the 800 flight hours available per year on each aircraft.
 For example, a one-eighth share entitles an Owner to 100 flight hours annually, which is approximately 50,000 miles.

-Find out more about our Flexjet programs.
+Find out more about our Flexjet programmes.

-Learn more about Flexjet’s commitment to world-class standards, and our unrivalled safety culture: Setting the safety standard at Flexjet.
+Learn more about Flexjet’s commitment to world-class standards, and our unrivalled safety culture: Setting the safety standard at Flexjet

 Jet cards & private jet membership pricing